pyxu-org/pyxu/doc/fair/score.rst

    * **Inactive** plugins do not recieive a score.
    See `the PyPI classifiers <https://pypi.org/classifiers/>`_ for more information on the development stages.

-4. **Downloads ⬇**: Plugins get points based on the number of downloads in the last month, up to a maximum of 1 point for 1000 downloads.
+4. **Downloads**: Plugins get points based on the number of downloads in the last month, up to a maximum of 1 point for 1000 downloads.

 The final score is then normalized by the number of criteria used (6 in this case) and presented as a percentage.

-**Note**: While the Pyxu Score offers insights into a plugin's quality and popularity, it's just one of many metrics.
-Users are encouraged to explore plugins individually and consider other factors before making a decision.

 .. raw:: html